manassaloi/manassaloi.github.io/_posts/2020-04-09-dunzo-tipping.markdown

 ![Tipping 3](/assets/img/tipping3.png)

-**Improvement 4:** Maybe update the total amount, and add a line item regarding tip
+**Improvement 4:** Maybe add an item around tip somewhere here so that there is some fresh info in this page

 This is a great time for Dunzo, as well as other gig economy apps, to create a tipping culture, and change behavior of us Indians.
 We generally avoid tipping for services, and maybe this Coronavirus epidemic, will trigger a positive change